christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 ## Introduction to Textual Criticism

-An accessible and engaging (non-technical) introduction to the whole world of textual criticism (and more) can be found in @reynolds1974scribes.
+An accessible and engaging (non-technical) introduction to the whole world of textual criticism (and more) can be found in @reynolds1974scribes (now in it's fourth edition, published in 2013).

 A superb introduction to most of the topics discussed on this page, including both traditional Lachmannian stemmatology and computational stemmatology, is